textpattern/textpattern.github.io/tags/tag-basics/shortcode-examples.md

 <txp::media_file category="current-release-zip" sha256="a868c05fc37108f2bb5e878cfbcdc61a82ce2646c4676cccb8105a6c6277be7a" />
 ~~~

-## Video macro
+## Video shortcode

-Macro and shortcode to create a HTML5-compliant video snippet and including [Schema.org](https://schema.org) microdata.
+The shortcode to create a HTML5-compliant video snippet and including [Schema.org](https://schema.org) microdata.

 #### Form template